Logo DesignBrand Strategy & PositioningModern Graphic Design

 Macallan Logo Design Branding

-I want to return to Scotland again, in Speyside with The Macallan.
+I want to return to Scotland again, this time to Speyside with The Macallan.
 This brand is recognised as one of the most luxurious single malt whiskeys.

 The logo of The Macallan features an image of Easter Elchies House, which has been the company’s spiritual home since 1824.